 Adhere to Limitations and Restrictions

 Every trampoline will have a maximum number of recommended users and a weight limit.
 You always want to stay within these limitations and restrictions.
-If a trampoline is rated for 200 pounds, it’s not a good idea to have 2 full grown men jumping on the trampoline when their combined weight exceeds this maximum.
+If a trampoline is rated for 200 pounds, it’s not a good idea to have two full-grown men jumping on the trampoline when their combined weight exceeds this maximum.

 Even if the trampoline can hold the weight, it is a major safety risk.

 Trampoline safety starts with you.
 Always perform inspections, provide supervision for children, and know what limitations your trampoline has.
 If you follow all of the 7 recommendations above, you’ll lower your risk, and your kids’ risks, of being injured while on a trampoline.